U.S. Secret Service apprehends attempted WH fence jumper - News 12 Now

-WASHINGTON — The U.S. Secret Service says an individual has been taken into custody after attempting to jump a security barrier on the Pennsylvania Avenue side of the White House.
+WASHINGTON (CBS News) — The U.S. Secret Service says an individual has been taken into custody after attempting to jump a security barrier on the Pennsylvania Avenue side of the White House.

 President Donald Trump was inside the White House during the Sunday morning incident.